AleksandrHovhannisyan/aleksandrhovhannisyan.com/README.md

-# My Personal Website
+# aleksandrhovhannisyan.github.io

-**Update**: What originally began as a single-page site built purely with HTML5, CSS, and JavaScript has now moved over to Jekyll for blogging purposes and maintainability.
-While it was a great learning experience and a fun way to get my hands dirty, building the site with HTML and CSS was clearly not going to be maintainable for the long run.
-For one, navigating one massive stylesheet was a pain, and I often found myself unavoidably violating DRY best practices.
-Second, much of my HTML involved copy-pasting, especially the skills section.
-Each time I wanted to add a new skill, I had to copy-paste an entire div, deal with [VS Code's indentation formatting errors](https://github.com/microsoft/vscode/issues/32320#issuecomment-513562073), and then manually fill in the information.
-With SASS, Jekyll's site data (represented as YAML), and the wonderful Liquid templating language, I can more easily update the content without having to copy-paste chunks of HTML.
+> My personal site, a professional resume and blog in one.

-This is just a little single-page site I threw together to share some of my work, skills, education, etc.
+Note: What originally began as a single-page portfolio built with HTML5, CSS, and JavaScript has now moved over to Jekyll for blogging purposes and maintainability.
+While building things with vanilla HTML and CSS was a great learning experience and a fun way to get my hands dirty, it was definitely not going to be maintainable in the long run.

 ## Why Build Everything from Scratch?